code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-soapaction-header-example.md

 modified: 2017-04-24
 categories: [Spring-WS]
 tags: [Client, Endpoint, Example, Header, Maven, SOAPAction, Spring, Spring Boot, Spring Web Services, Spring-WS, Tutorial]
-published: true
+published: false
 ---

 <figure>
     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

-According to the SOAP 1.1 specification, the [SOAPAction HTTP header field](https://www.w3.org/TR/2000/NOTE-SOAP-20000508/#_Toc478383528) can be used to indicate the intent of the SOAP HTTP request.
-SOAP places no restrictions on the format or specificity of the URI or that it is resolvable.
-An HTTP client MUST use this header field when issuing a SOAP HTTP Request.
+According to the SOAP 1.1 specification, the [SOAPAction HTTP header field](https://www.w3.org/TR/2000/NOTE-SOAP-20000508/#_Toc478383528) can be used to indicate the intent of a request.
+There are no restrictions on the format and a client MUST use this header field when sending a SOAP HTTP request.

-The below example illustrates how a client can set the SOAPAction header on a SOAP request.
-In addition we will illustrate the use of the `@SoapAction` annotation at server side using Spring-WS, Spring Boot and Maven.
+The below example illustrates how a client can set the SOAPAction header and how an endpoint leverages the `@SoapAction` annotation using Spring-WS, Spring Boot and Maven.

 Tools used:
 * Spring-WS 2.4